AJShea86/Project-3-DU/README.md

 ## Description

 Fetch is a social networking website for pets!
-Whether your furry friend is looking for love or just a playdate, Fetch connects you to the perfect mate to share your toys with.
+Whether your furry friend is looking for love or just a playdate, Fetch connects you to the paw-fect mate to share your toys with.

 ## Usage